Mamluk Sultanate: Military and administrative hierarchy

-The Ayyubid army had lacked a clear and permanent hierarchical system and one of Baybars's early reforms was creating such a hierarchy.
-To that end, he a ranking system for emirs of ten, forty and one hundred, each indicating the number of mamluks were assigned to an emir's command.
-An emir of one hundred could further be assigned one thousand mounted troops during battle.
+One of Baybars's early reforms was creating a clear and permanent hierarchy, a system which the Ayyubids had lacked.
+To that end, he established a ranking system for emirs of ten, forty and one hundred, each indicating the number of mamluks assigned to an emir's command.
+An emir of one hundred could further be assigned one thousand mounted soldiers during battle.
 Baybars instituted uniformity within the army and ended the improvised nature of the Ayyubid forces in Egypt and Syria.
 Baybars and Qalawun standardized the undefined Ayyubid policies of distributing iqtaʿat to emirs.
 This reform created a clear link between an emir's rank and the size of his iqtaʿ.
 Baybars started biweekly inspections of the troops to verify sultanic orders were implemented, in addition to the periodic inspections where he distributed new arms to the troops.
 Beginning under Qalawun, the sultan and the military administration recorded all emirs in the empire and defined their roles as part of the right or left flanks of the army during wartime.